ooples/pine_script_docs/source/essential/Bar_states_Built-in_variables_barstate.rst

 is ``true`` on all historical bars and on the last (closing) update of a realtime bar.

 It can be useful to avoid repainting by requiring the realtime bar to be closed before a condition can become ``true``.
-Here, we use it to hold plotting of our RSI in the realtime bar until it closes and becomes an elapsed realtime bar.
+We use it here to hold plotting of our RSI until the realtime bar closes and becomes an elapsed realtime bar.
 It will plot on historical bars because `barstate.isconfirmed <https://www.tradingview.com/pine-script-reference/v5/#var_barstate{dot}isconfirmed>`__ is always ``true`` on them::